IBM/aspera-sdk-js/README.md

 or copied to a web server for hosting.

 ## Development
-To get started with development, take a look at the development docs [here](docs/DEVELOPMENT.md).
+To get started with development, take a look [here](https://github.com/IBM/aspera-desktop-sdk-js/blob/main/docs/DEVELOPMENT.md).